Cat Anxiety Signs: How To Tell Anxiety From Overstimulation

 Helping an Anxious Cat

 For ongoing anxiety, setting up a safe, cozy space with plenty of hiding spots often helps.
 Routine is your friend.
 Interactive toys, scratching posts, and pheromone diffusers give a sense of normalcy and control.
 If the anxiety is affecting eating, litter box habits, or health, professional help might be needed.
-You can explore cat anxiety treatment options if things aren’t improving.
+You can explore cat anxiety treatment options if things aren’t improving—especially if anxiety is affecting eating, sleep, or litter box habits.
 Providing vertical spaces, like cat trees, and quiet time each day can be incredibly comforting for worried kitties.

 Easing Overstimulation